How To Cook Rice

 Add-Ins for Flavor

 Some people like to use chicken bouillon when preparing their white rice.
-If you’d like to give the rice a bit more flavor, you can add the chicken bouillon into the pot with the oil directly before adding your rice into the pot and giving it a good mix.
+If you’d like to give the rice a bit more flavor, you can add the chicken bouillon as the liquid to the pot with the oil directly before adding your rice and giving it a good mix.

-The chicken bouillon isn’t an overwhelming taste, but it does bring more flavor to the dish so you wouldn’t need to add anything else to add flavor if you didn’t want to.
+The chicken bouillon doesn’t have an overwhelming taste, but it does add more flavor to the dish, so you wouldn’t need to add anything else to enhance the flavor if you didn’t want to.

-It’s common for some people to add corn to their rice.
-Yellow corn adds a sweet touch to white rice and is an excellent addition to different seafood and meat meals.
-If you’d like to add the corn to your rice, feel free to toss it in when you’re adding the white rice into the pot.
+Some people add corn to their rice.
+Yellow corn adds a sweet touch to white rice and is an excellent addition to seafood and meat meal recipes.
+If you’d like to add the corn to your rice, feel free to toss it in when you’re adding the white rice to the pot.

 If you don’t like corn, you can consider using peas or chopped canned carrots.
-It all depends on what you prefer and would like to enjoy with your rice.
+It depends on what you prefer and want to enjoy with your rice.

 What to Eat on Your Rice

-While you can eat your rice fresh out of the pot, some other ingredients taste great when added to it.
+While you can eat your rice fresh out of the pot, some other ingredients taste great when added to it for a different-tasting rice recipe.
 Soy sauce is a popular ingredient used on white rice and fried rice.
 It adds a tangy taste.

-Coconut Aminos are a keto-friendly option for those who’d like the tang without the excess sugar.
-You can also enhance the flavor of your rice by adding some chopped cilantro and fresh lime juice.
+Coconut Aminos are a keto-friendly option for those who like tang without excess sugar.
+You can also enhance the flavor of your rice by adding chopped cilantro and fresh lime juice.

 How to Freeze Rice

-I love rice, I could eat it at every meal.
-So I grabbed some of my Souper Containers and filled them with rice after cooking it and filled the “cups” so I could freeze some individual servings.
+I love rice; I could eat it at every meal.
+So I grabbed some of my Souper Containers, filled them with rice after cooking it, and filled the “cups,” so I could freeze some individual servings.

 Rice in Souper Containers